About this book

 About the Author

-Northrop Frye was one of the most distinguished and respected authorities on English literature.
-He was Principal and Chancellor of Victoria College, University of Toronto, and a Fellow of the Royal Society of Canada.
-Among his numerous books are The Educated Imagination, Fearful Symmetry: A Study of William Blake, Anatomy of Criticism, The Great Code, Divisions On a Ground, and The Bush Garden.
+Northrop Frye was one of our most distinguished and respected authorities on English literature.
+Prior to his death in 1991, he was principal and chancellor of Victoria College, University of Toronto, and a Fellow of the Royal Society of Canada.